arachnist/xmpp-rs/xso/src/from_xml_doc.md

 - *type*: A Rust type.
 - *expression*: A Rust expression.
 - *ident*: A Rust identifier.
+- *nested*: The meta is followed by parentheses, inside of which meta-specific additional keys are present.
 - flag: Has no value.
 The key's mere presence has relevance and it must not be followed by a `=` sign.